isovector/draconian-results/pho.md

 ### Sports

-The order places restrictions on adult and youth indoor and outdoor team sports.
+The order places restrictions on adult and youth indoor and outdoor group sports.

 [Expand All]()[ \| ][Collapse
 All]()